gfcrbg/RuleZ/README.md

 ## October 2022
 RuleZ code-block to calculate date duration:
-NOTE:  Initially stored as milliseconds.
+__NOTE__:  Initially stored as milliseconds.
 Must convert from initial format.
 ```
 ifQ(A)
 .answered()